MartinPons/BookingAnalysis/README.md

 BookingAnalysis is a **Python package** at a very early stage of development.
 Its main purpose is to automatize common operations performed with booking reservations related data, like modifying booking features, aggregate a DataFrame of bookings into different time windows, make YoY, YTD comparisons both numerically and visually, or creating booking paces.

-At this stage of development, the library is just composed of a **Booking class** with inherits from pandas Series, and functions to rearrange and aggregate data.
+At this stage of development, the library is composed of a **Booking class** with inherits from pandas Series, and functions to rearrange and aggregate data.

-For now, its most interesting functionality is the method **expand**, which rearranges a Booking instance into a DataFrame of stay days, from which the rearrangement functions operate.
+The most interesting functionality in the Booking classis the method **expand**, which rearranges a Booking instance into a DataFrame of stay days, from which the rearrangement functions operate.

+A StayDataFrame class in under implementation right now.
+It's supossed to be the basis to perform most of the analysis.

 Most of the aforementioned features are still pending.